Lukshan0607/Smart-Campus-Operations-Hub/README.md

-# Smart-Campus-Operations-Hub-
-3rd year 1st semester group project | java (Spring Boot) Rest API + React Frontend

 # 🎓 Smart Campus Operations Hub

 A full-stack web application developed for managing university facility bookings and maintenance operations.
 This system is built as part of the **IT3030 – Programming Applications and Frameworks (PAF) Assignment 2026**.
+3rd year 1st semester group project | java (Spring Boot) Rest API + React Frontend

 ---